Implications of a high growth index on the variation of $G$: Introduction

 The study of structure formation in the Universe is an important tool for understanding its evolution, energy content, and testing models that can explain the recent accelerated expansion.
 A particular simple but powerful method is the study of the linear growth rate of matter density perturbations \cite{Linder:2005in,Amendola2013,Huterer2018}, given by

 where $a$ is the scale factor and $\delta_m(a)=\delta\rho _m (a)/\bar{\rho}_m(a)$ the matter density contrast, which is scale independent at late times for a great variety of cosmological models.
-It is well-known that, in many models, the growth rate can be accurately parametrized by
+It is well known that, in many models, the growth rate can be accurately parametrized by